This glossary describes some of the terms used in technical documents from ARM Limited.

 See Cold reset.

 In pipelined processors, the process of fetching instructions from memory to fill up the pipeline before the preceding instructions have finished executing.
-Prefetching an instruction does not mean that the instruction has to be executed.
+Prefetching an instruction does not mean that the instruction must be executed.

 A processor is the circuitry in a computer system required to process data using the computer instructions.
 It is an abbreviation of microprocessor.
 A clock source, power supplies, and main memory are also required to create a minimum complete working computer system.